 American beautyberry is native to the southeastern U.S. and grows in full sun or part-shade in a variety of soils.
 As a native plant, this shrub is a food source for many animals, birds, and pollinators.

 Beautyberry shrubs grow relatively quickly and do well in part-shade, but they can also be planted in full sun.
 You will get more berries if you plant your shrubs in a location that receives at least 6 hours of sun.
 This shrub can get as tall as 8-10 feet, but it often grows to be around 4-5 feet tall unless grown in optimal conditions.

-It can tolerate dry weather, but generally prefers moist but well-drained soil.
+This native shrub can tolerate dry weather but prefers moist, well-drained soil.
 However, it has low water requirements once established.
-This shrub is deciduous and will be bare in winter.
+This shrub is deciduous (loses its leaves in winter) and will be bare in winter.
 However, the berries will persist after the leaves are gone, adding some late fall color to your garden.

-How to Propagate American Beautyberry
+American Beautyberry Resources

 Read the USDA plant guide: http://plants.usda.gov/plantguide/pdf/cs_caam2.pdf

 Also known as French mulberry, Spanish mulberry, sourberry, or sow-berry.

 The flowers are lavender and very small, but the bright purple berries are a showstopper in the fall.

 Bloom Time: May – July.
 Berries in fall.